<<Prev Rule

 (17) Reprimand--A public and formal censure against a license.

-(18) Respondent--A person who has been made the subject of a formal or informal complaint alleging violation of the Texas Physical Therapy Practice Act or rules, regulations, or orders of the Board of Physical Therapy Examiners.
+(18) Respondent--A person who has been made the subject of a formal or informal complaint alleging violation of the Act, rules, other laws or regulations, or orders of the board.

 (21) Suspension--The temporary withdrawal of a license.
 The board may suspend for one day or a designated number of years or until a specified event occurs.